New Hampshire fire towers: always worth a hike

 In early July, Rhododendron State Park’s famous blooms are still a couple of weeks away.

-Alas, the rhododendron grove is still a week or two from being in bloom.
-The loop trail makes for a pleasant shady walk nonetheless.
-That’s a short walk, and the well-prepared visitor will bring bug repellent (and for once, I remembered to pack it).
-Then I headed uphill, following the yellow blazes over rocks and roots to the summit ridge of Little Monadnock.
+Alas, the rhododendron grove is still a week or two from being in full bloom.
+The park’s loop trail makes for a pleasant shady walk nonetheless.
+The well-prepared visitor will bring bug repellent (and for once, I remembered to pack it).
+Then I headed uphill wearing sturdy shoes, following yellow blazes over rocks and roots to the summit ridge of Little Monadnock.
 Once I reached the ridge, I turned east-northeast and followed the Metacomet-Monadnock Trail a short distance to get a fine view of Grand Monadnock.

 The trailhead at the state park's parking area leads to a junction with the Little Monadnock trail.